Cryogenic Rocket Propulsion

 - Design and use an automated sequence for valve actuation and firing.

 - Build a modular, compact and transportable test bench for the ground testing of both engines

 The phase 2 test campaign’s objective is to validate the individual subsystems (injector, igniter, feedsystem etc.) and to test the system as a whole.
 The subsystem test campaign is now complete: liquid Nitrogen (LN2) testing of a sample of feed system and injector, as well as a successful test of out igniter.

 Cold-flow tank pressurisation test

-These tests consisted of filling and pressurizing a DARE fabricated LOX storage tank, and then emptying this tank again through a set of feed lines and valves.
-These tests gave the team its first experience with the handling of substances at cryogenic temperatures.
-Certain parameters were monitored with sensors.
-This data will be compared with the predictions of the theoretical models that were developed by team members to predict physical behavior.
-Liquid nitrogen instead of liquid oxygen was used, as it is physically very similar, but with the advantage of being less reactive, hence allowing for safer testing which can be conducted on the TU Delft campus.
+Conducted on the campus premises of TU-Delft, this was the first test conducted by the team.
+It consisted of filling and pressurizing a DARE in-house fabricated LOX storage tank (still in use in the system to date), and then emptying this tank again through a set of feed lines and valves.
+These tests gave the team its first experience with the handling of substances at cryogenic temperatures on a very simplified system.
+The measurements provided the team with the first hands on experience with cryogenic fluids, and helped us to understand the size of the task we took on. liquid nitrogen (LN2) has been used, as it is physically very similar to liquid Oxygen (LOX), but with the advantage of being less reactive, hence safer.

 Cold-flow injector test